If you're betting on the First Round Leader market this week then don't miss our unique FRL stats page for this event here!

 Analysing the final stats of the past 8 winners here at Firestone gives us a little more insight into the requirements for this test:

 Fairways are tight and even the straightest players from off the tee are likely to be playing out of the rough with regularity, so the ability to find putting surfaces from both the rough and fairway is important - indeed 12th from Keegan Bradley in 2012 was the worst GIR performance of those listed above.
 Firestone is a long course for a par 70 and it's no surprise that every winner in that same timeframe ranked inside the top 23 for driving distance on the week which puts them around the top 30% or so in the field.
 All 8 players above ranked inside the top 14 for putting on the week with McIlroy the worst at 1.70 putts per GIR, although that was enough given he'd led the field for greens hit on the week.
 In addition, all 8 players also ranked inside the top-20 for scrambling on the week.
 So long, high GIR and a decent week on and around the greens seems to be the order of the day.

 Over those 8 renewals, the average birdie haul of the eventual winner has been around 20 on the week (Matsuyama produced 23 birdies and an eagle last year to win by 5 strokes) - given that there are only two par-5s and going for the 16th in two shots isn't possible for the majority of the field, players will need to compile a decent score on the par-4s around this course in order to get into a contending position.
 Taking advantage of the shorter par-5 2nd hole is a must, however birdies need to be found with a fair amount of regularity on the par-4s in order to be in with a sniff on Sunday afternoon.

 trends from recent years to consider in this event when formulating a shortlist:

-Incoming Form: Three of the last four winners here have
+Incoming Form: Three of the last five winners here have

 been seriously short-priced and with their recent form it was clear to